Testicular pain: Pain mechanisms

+Testicular pain begins when specialized sensory nerve endings called nociceptors detect potentially harmful changes in the testis or other scrotal structures.
+These receptors convert the stimulus into electrical signals that travel along sensory nerve fibers through the spermatic cord to the spinal cord and then to the brain, where they are perceived as pain.

+Pain is processed by several interconnected brain regions rather than a single "pain center".
+The thalamus helps relay incoming pain-related signals, while the somatosensory cortex contributes to determining where the pain is located and how intense it is.
+Other brain regions contribute to the unpleasant and emotional aspects of pain and to the urge to react to it.
+The autonomic nervous system can also produce bodily responses including changes in heart rate, nausea or faintness.

 Differential diagnosis

 The differential diagnosis of testicular pain is broad and involves conditions from benign to life-threatening.
 The most common causes of pain in children presenting to the emergency room are testicular torsion (16%), torsion of a testicular appendage (46%), and epididymitis (35%).
 In adults, the most common cause is epididymitis.

+Blunt testicular trauma

+The testes are highly sensitive to mechanical injury, and blunt testicular trauma can cause severe pain accompanied by autonomic symptoms such as nausea, vomiting, and occasionally fainting.

 Testicular torsion

 Testicular torsion usually presents with an acute onset of diffuse testicular pain and tenderness of fewer than six hours.
 There is often an absent or decreased cremasteric reflex, the testicle is elevated, and often is horizontal.
 It occurs annually in about 1 in 4,000 males before 25 years of age, is most frequent among adolescents (65% of cases presenting between 12 and 18 years of age), and is rare after 35 years of age.
 Because it can lead to necrosis within a few hours, it is considered a surgical emergency.
 Another version of this condition is a chronic illness called intermittent testicular torsion (ITT) which is characterized by recurrent rapid acute onset of pain in one testis which will temporarily assume a horizontal or elevated position in the scrotum similar to that of a full torsion followed by eventual spontaneous detortion and rapid solution of pain.
 Nausea or vomiting may also occur.